Man convicted of breaching abortion clinic safe zone by silently praying

 The safe zone around the British Pregnancy Advisory Service clinic in Ophir Road was introduced in October 2022 and banned activity including protests, harassment and vigils either in favour or or against abortion services.

-Smith-Connor denied the offence of failing to comply with the Public Space Protection Order (PSPO) during a trial at Poole Magistrates’ Court, but was found in breach by District Judge Orla Austin who said on Wednesday that what he did was “deliberate”.
+Smith-Connor denied the offence of failing to comply with the Public Space Protection Order (PSPO) during a trial at Poole Magistrates’ Court, but was found guilty by District Judge Orla Austin who said on Wednesday that what he did was “deliberate”.

 The 51-year-old was given a two-year conditional discharge and ordered to pay more than £9,000 in court costs and victim surcharge following the legal proceedings brought by Bournemouth, Christchurch and Poole (BCP) Council.